SymphonyAI Appoints Sanjay Dhawan as CEO to Drive Next Phase of Growth and Scale

 Dhawan to accelerate the enterprise software company’s expansion of AI solutions across industries

 PALO ALTO, Calif., Jan.
 12, 2022 /PRNewswire/ — SymphonyAI, a leader in high-value enterprise AI software solutions for strategic industries, announced Sanjay Dhawan has joined as CEO.
-Dhawan will drive SymphonyAI’s growth as an integrated company pursuing a single strategy across retail, CPG, financial services, manufacturing, media, IT service management, and additional sectors.
+Dhawan will drive SymphonyAI’s growth as an integrated company pursuing a single strategy across retail, CPG, financial crime prevention, manufacturing, media, IT service management, and additional sectors.